-Wake up early to watch the Macy’s Thanksgiving Day Parade, stay on the couch to enjoy some early afternoon football, eat a few pounds of turkey, stuffing, and mashed potatoes, and finally fall asleep early and content.
+Wake up early to watch the Macy’s Thanksgiving Day Parade, hop on the couch to enjoy some early afternoon football, eat a few pounds of turkey, and finally fall asleep early and content.

 Now that sounds like the perfect Thanksgiving.

-For the second consecutive year, LendEDU conducted a survey of 1,000 Americans to uncover how much Thanksgiving will cost the average celebrator.
+For the third consecutive year, LendEDU conducted a survey of 1,000 adult consumers to uncover how much Thanksgiving will cost the average American.

 You might be thinking to yourself, “How much money can one possibly spend on Thanksgiving?”
 But in reality, that special Thursday in November is not only one of the biggest travel days of the year, but also requires a lot more food than your run-of-the-mill dinner.